monishtejavath/Walmart-Confidence-Interval-CLT/README.md

 - Customers aged 18-45 contribute more to the spending.
 To enhance revenue, the company should focus on acquiring customers within this age range.

 **5) City Category Strategy 🏙️**
 - Male customers residing in City_Category C demonstrate higher spending compared to those in City_Category B or A. To increase revenue, the company should consider emphasizing product offerings in City_Category C.

+- ## Contribute 🤝
+Feel free to fork this repository, make improvements, and submit a pull request.
+Contributions are always welcome!

+---

+## Contact 📩
+For any queries or suggestions, please contact: [monishtejavath@gmail.com](mailto:monishtejavath@gmail.com.com).